zhaoyuyoung/virtual-pipelines-eventselection/README.md

 ## Preprocessing: Reducing the initial samples

-To reduce the inital samples to a fraction of the size, call the bash script `reduce.sh`, which processes all relevant samples with a constant reduction factor.
+To reduce the initial samples to a fraction of the size, call the bash script `reduce.sh`, which processes all relevant samples with a constant reduction factor.

 The already reduced samples are placed on a public EOS space here: `root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/`